 A quick peek through the closed greenhouses at the botanical garden revealed a legion of cacti species.

 One day, back in December, my friend Esther and I went on a little trip to Antwerp to go explore the city.
-The main streets were full of character and impressive architectural delight, which I mainly tried to capture in this post.
-However, we also noticed that any neighbourhoods outside of the centre of town were quite desolate, where many houses and shops were unoccupied or up for rent.
+The main streets were full of character and impressive architectural delight, which I tried to capture in this post.
+However, we also noticed that any neighbourhoods outside of the centre of town were quite desolate.
+Many houses and shops were unoccupied or up for rent.
+Hopefully things will soon pick up!
 Nonetheless, it was a wonderfully jolly day spent eating Belgian waffles and running around in playgrounds.

 I still have plenty more to share, so keep an eye out for part II coming soon!